jurb/amsterdam-nl-website-scraper/README.md

 This will download and save all HTML pages and images from the specified URLs into designated directories.

+**Note**: re-running this script also goes over the failed_html.txt file to retry failed htmls in previous iterations.

 ### Step 3: Convert HTML to Text

 Third, after scraping, run the `html_to_txt.py` script to convert the downloaded HTML pages into clean text files: